-The TAHC is funded by a combination of state general revenue funds, federal funds (USDA), and feebased revenue.
-For fiscal year 2021, the TAHC has an authorized workforce of 220 full-time equivalent employees (FTEs).
+The TAHC is funded by a combination of state general revenue funds, federal funds (USDA), and fee-based revenue.
+For fiscal years 2022 and 2023, the TAHC has an authorized workforce of 215.2 full-time equivalent employees (FTEs), respectively.
 The number of TAHC staff is comprised of field inspectors, veterinarians, veterinary epidemiologists, emergency management staff, field investigators and administrative staff.